Skip to main content

 await this.puppeteer.closeActiveConnections(page?)

-The page argument is optional, when called without an argument, A-Parser will close connections for the tab associated with the current thread
+The argument page is optional; when called without an argument, A-Parser will close connections for the tab associated with the current thread

 await this.puppeteer.logScreenshot()